JessicaBarclay/YouTubeReactRedux/README.md

-# YouTubeWithReact
+## YouTubeWithReact

-A simple React app that utlizises the YouTube search API, to alloq users to search and play their favorite videos - fast!
+*A simple React app that utlizises the YouTube search API* *Users can search and play their favorite videos - fast!*

 ### Getting Started